iadod/iadod.github.io/_posts/2024-19-01-Via-Ferrata-S-Africa.md

 ---

 Went to South Africa to gauge feasibility and do structural testing for a Via Ferrata.
 Via Ferrata translates to "Iron Way" and is effectively a ladder installed onto a cliff.
-We had to quickly establish suppliers and vendors to deliver the steel, fabricatoin and installation of the via in a short period of time.
+We had to quickly establish suppliers and vendors to deliver the steel, fabrication and installation of the via in a short period of time.
 We explored the property and established several climbing routes in addition to the via prototype.
 By chance, we found a clay pot high on a cliff assumed to be for collecting and storing water.
 We speculated that the pot could be a few hundred years old.